gordonlu/anti-fake-completion-agents/ANTI_FAKE_AGENTS.md

+AI-generated code tends toward appearing complete before being correct.

+Optimize for semantic integrity, not superficial completion.

+---

 # Rules

 1. Never fake behavior.
 - no hardcoded success
-- no placeholder logic
+- no placeholder implementations
+- no fake retries
+- no fake async
-- no fake retries/streaming/async
+- no fake streaming
-- no mock behavior in production
+- no mock logic in production paths

 Fail explicitly if incomplete.